Phil Veneziano, M.S. L.Ac.

-As a Chinese medicine practitioner with a busy clinic in the center of NYC, I witness a lot less apprehension from new patients as they enter my clinic these days.
-Pillars of the financial, arts, sports, legal and most interestingly the Western medical world, at first tentative, now confidently enter the waiting rooms of acupuncturists across the country searching for relief from chronic and acute conditions that have somehow fallen between the cracks of the Western steroidal, pharmaceutical, and physical therapy solution.
+As a Chinese Medicine Practitioner with a busy clinic in the center of New York City (NYC) and Millburn-Short Hills, New Jersey, I witness a lot less apprehension from new patients as they enter my clinic these days.
+Pillars of the financial, arts, sports, legal and most interestingly the Western Medical world, at first tentative, now confidently enter the waiting rooms of acupuncturists across the country searching for relief from chronic and acute conditions that have somehow fallen between the cracks of the Western steroidal, pharmaceutical, and physical therapy solution.

 It has taken the American public a while to come around, but we are discovering that acupuncture and associated Chinese medicine therapies, typically credited with relieving musculoskeletal pain, go far beyond just pain.
 The World Health Organization credits acupuncture with treating the following conditions (among others), all with minimal side effects:

-• Relieving postoperative pain • Nausea during pregnancy • Nausea and vomiting resulting from chemotherapy • Dental pain • Allergic Rhinitis • Essential Hypertension • Stroke • Acute and Chronic Gastritis • Anxiety • Panic disorders • Insomnia • Addiction • Depression
+• Relieving Postoperative Pain • Nausea during Pregnancy • Nausea and vomiting resulting from chemotherapy • Dental pain • Allergic Rhinitis • Essential Hypertension • Stroke Recovery • Acute and Chronic Gastritis

-We have had and continue to have our detractors, to be sure.
-For several years now, I’ve treated postoperative patients with acupuncture in a New York City hospital.
+As Acupuncturists / Chinese Medicine Practitioner, we continue to have our detractors, to be sure.
+For several years now, I’ve treated postoperative patients with acupuncture in a Mount Sinai Beth Israel Medical Center in New York City (NYC) (formerly Beth Israel Medical Center).
 Initially, I received a lukewarm reception from staff, doctors and patients alike.
 Doctors wanted hard data via evidence-based clinical studies, and a clear treatment plan.
 The patients wanted to know how treatment would benefit their recovery.

 As everyone watched patients’ pain diminish, and their medication needs drop precipitously, the staff’s comfort level increased, and my shifts in the hospital got busier and busier.
 Hospital staff referrals now comprise a good percentage of my patient population.

 This is how it should be.
-Both medicines have their purpose, and can exist in partnership with each other.
+Both "medical systems" have their purpose, and can co-exist in complimentary partnership with each other.
 Egos aside, this is what’s best for the patient, and at the end of the day, that’s what we all want, isn’t it?

-I’m happy Western and Eastern doctors are finally having a conversation about the future of health care.
-Our relationships strengthened by working together, we now discuss this nearly every week, when they come in for their appointments.
+Western and Eastern doctors are finally having deeper conversations about the future of healthcare - as we share the goal of helping our patients ultimately move toward self-care.
+As Medical colleagues, our relationship has strengthened by working together - and as our trust has evolved, we now discuss this nearly every week when our Western Medical colleagues come in for their acupuncture appointments!